jbellogo/jbellogo/README.md

 <img align="right" src="https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExa2NwZWVqaDFkOTQzdG4wN3U1aDMwdmJudnFleTdoY3hvcXdsaGt6eCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/9D7dMTEskdstXHUOK2/giphy.gif" width="300"/>

-I'm a Computational Mathematics graduate from the University of Waterloo who is passionate about solving difficult problems at the intersection of **software and mathematics**.
+I’m a **Computational Mathematics** graduate from the University of Waterloo, passionate about tackling challenging problems at the intersection of **software and mathematics**.
-- Currently, I am developing a [Multiplayer Poker Game](https://github.com/jbellogo/Poker) as a full-stack project.
+- Currently developing a [Multiplayer Poker Game](https://github.com/jbellogo/Poker) as a full-stack project.
-- I have also started using [obsidian](https://obsidian.md/) to organize my math notes, check them out on my [quartz website].
+- Organizing my math notes with [Obsidian](https://obsidian.md/); you can check them out on my [quartz website].

+Let me know if you'd like further tweaks!
 ### Past
 - I interned at [Versa Networks](https://versa-networks.com/) as a cloud developer, working on webhook-based cybersecurity microservices for SaaS providers within an API-driven data protection cluster.
 - I also interned at [Catalyst Technologies](https://catalystreaction.com/) as a backend developer, contributing to the integration of blockchain technologies in agriculture through carbon rebate calculations based on environmentally friendly farming practices.
-- I worked at [SYMX.AI](https://symx.ai/), leveraging AWS technologies and communication protocols to integrate IoT functionality into mining drills, enhancing operator training and improving efficiency through data-driven cloud analytics.
+- I worked at [SYMX.AI](https://symx.ai/), leveraging AWS technologies and communication protocols to integrate IoT functionality into mining drills, enhancing operator training and improving mechanical efficiency through data-driven cloud analytics.

 ### Fun Facts